Skip to content ↓

 We hope this information will help you to support your child in further developing these important skills.

-Please do not hesitate to contact Mrs Rogers, Mrs Scarfe or Mrs Inman (English Leaders) or your class teacher if you would like any further support.
+Please do not hesitate to contact Mrs Inman (Phonics and Early Reading Leader), Mrs Flory and Mrs Langford (English leaders) or your class teacher if you would like any further support.

 Phonics and Early Reading Parents and Carers Meeting